Reporting Precursor Chemicals

 Submission of Reports

-The "Precursor and Regulated Chemical Report" forms and the "Suspicious Transaction Record" forms are available through the Arizona Department of Public Safety Precursor Chemical Unit.
-Legible reproduced forms may also be utilized.
+The "Precursor and Regulated Chemical Report" forms and the "Suspicious Transaction Record" forms are available forms are available on this website.
+Click Here

 Manufacturers, wholesalers, retailers or other persons who sell, transfer or otherwise furnish any precursor or regulated chemical to any person in the state shall maintain copies of the completed "Precursor and Regulated Chemical Report" forms and "Suspicious Transaction Record" forms at the business for not less than two years.
 Records shall be open for inspection and replication by any peace officer in the performance of their duties.